ThomasCode92/docker-k8s-practical-guide/deploying-containers/README.md

 | Uploading “source code” is very easy                            | Manage network and security groups/ firewall         |
 | Exact same app and environment as on a local machine            | SSHing into the machine to manage it can be annoying |

+## Multi-Container Example - Fullstack Application

 Remote machines (like _AWS EC2_) require creation, management, updates, monitoring, and scaling.
 They are best suited for experienced admins or cloud experts.<br />Managed remote machines, like AWS ECS, handle these tasks automatically.
 This simplifies monitoring and scaling, ideal for straightforward app or container deployment.

+A backend implemented in NodeJS with a MongoDB database, alongside a ReactJS frontend.<br />

 ## Useful Resources